dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ### 1.1 - Know a thing or two about materials

 It is really not that hard to create and add add a light source to a threejs project, However just adding a light should to an scene object, or some other kind of object based off of object3d is just part of the process of doing things with light.
 It is also required to know that not all materials will respond to light sources, such as the mesh basic material, and the mesh normal material just to name a few that are not going to work with light.
 When I work with light I often go with the standard material, but there are some additional options when it comes to materials.
+### 1.2 - The version number of threejs is important

+When I made the code examples for this post I was using threejs revision 127.
+I do not think that much has changed with direction light for a real long time, however I can not say the same for a whole lot of other features of threejs.
+At some point in the future it is possible that the code examples here might break, so it is a good idea to always take into account what the version number is that you are using as well as the version number that was used by the author of a code example on the open web.

 ## 2 - Directional Light threejs example